m0nkey-d-fluffy/GodpackForwarder/README.md

     ```
     {
         "forwardChannelId": "1234567890123456789",
-        "monitorChannelIds": ["9876543210987654321", "1122334455667788990"],
         "lastForwardedTimestamp": 0,
         "catchUpOnStart": true
     }
     ```

     - `forwardChannelId`: Where to forward notifications
-    - `monitorChannelIds`: Array of channel IDs where Dreama posts (for catch-up)
-    - `lastForwardedTimestamp`: Automatically updated by the plugin
+    - `lastForwardedTimestamp`: Automatically updated by the plugin (tracks last forwarded message)
-    - `catchUpOnStart`: Set to `true` to check for missed messages on startup
+    - `catchUpOnStart`: Set to `true` to automatically scan all channels for missed messages on startup

 ### Getting Your Channel ID